Performance art: Institutionalization of performance art / performance collecting processes

-Collective reivindication performance art
+Collective revindication performance art

 In 2014 the performance art piece Carry That Weight is created, also known as "the mattress performance".
 The artist behind this piece is Emma Sulkowicz who, during her end of degree thesis in visual arts in the Columbia University in the city of New York City.
 In September 2014, Sulkowicz's piece began, as she started carrying her own mattress around the Columbia University campus.
 This work was created by the artist with the goal of denouncing her rape in that same mattress years before, in her own dormitory, which she reported and was not heard by the university or the justice, so she decided to carry the mattress with her for the entire semester, without leaving it at any moment, until her graduation ceremony in May 2015.
 The piece generated great controversy, but was supported by a bunch of her companions and activists who joined Sulkowicz multiple times when carrying the mattress, making the work an international revindication.
 Art critic Jerry Saltz considered the artwork to be one of the most important of the year 2014.

-In 2019 the collective performance art piece A Rapist in Your Path was created by a feminist group from Valparaíso, Chile named Lastesis, which consisted of a demonstration against the women's rights violations in the context of the 2019-2020 Chilean protests.
+In 2019 the collective performance art piece A Rapist in Your Path was created by a feminist group from Valparaíso, Chile named Lastesis, which consisted of a demonstration against the women's rights violations in the context of the 2019–2020 Chilean protests.
 It was first performed in front of the Second Police Station of the Carabineros de Chile in Valparaíso on November 18, 2019.
 A second performance done by 2000 Chilean women on November 25, 2019, as a part of the International Day for the Elimination of Violence against Women, was filmed and became viral on social media.
 Its reach became global after feminist movements in dozens of countries adopted and translated the performance for their own protests and demands for the cessation and punishment of femicide and sexual violence, amongst others.